perrin-isir/xomx/xaio/tutorials/xaio_kidney_classif.md

 ### Saving results:

-In [xaio_kidney_classif.py](xaio/tutorials/xaio_kidney_classif.py), after the imports, the following lines define the string variable `savedir`,  which determines the folder in which data and outputs will be stored:
+In [xaio_kidney_classif.py](xaio/tutorials/xaio_kidney_classif.py), after the imports, the following lines define the string variable `savedir`: the folder in which data and outputs will be stored.
 ```python
 args = get_args()
 savedir = args.savedir